-As of December 26, 2021, we had approximately 6,700 employees, including 100 corporate management and staff personnel, 500 restaurant level managers and 6,100 hourly employees.
+As of December 31, 2023, we had approximately 7,400 employees, including 110 corporate management and staff personnel, 580 restaurant level managers and 6,700 hourly employees.
 None of our employees are unionized or covered by a collective bargaining agreement.
 We believe that we have good relations with our employees.
+We are committed to providing equal opportunities and seek to ensure there is equity in hiring, development and advancement.
 Our employees are a cornerstone of our culture and set the tone for a fun, family-friendly atmosphere with attentive service.